albertodemichelis/squirrel/doc/source/stdlib/stddatetimelib.rst

 if `time` is omitted the current time is used.

 if `format` can be 'l' local time or 'u' UTC time, if omitted is defaulted as 'l'(local time).

-.. sq:function:: getenv(varaname)

-    Returns a string containing the value of the environment variable `varname`

 .. sq:function:: time()